xiix0/scam/README.md

-The mind is its own place, and in itself
+There is an old time toast which is golden for its beauty.
-Can make a Heav'n of Hell, a Hell of Heav'n.
+"When you ascend the hill of prosperity may you not meet a friend."
-		-- John Milton
+		-- Mark Twain